tlvb/cellular_automata/README.md

 seed kernel in the middle and not have to draw all the empty space around it.
 The data is one character per cell, '#' denotes a live cell, anything else is a dead cell, except for newlines ('\n'), which increases the y position, and resets the x position to the offset value.
+*Some seed files in this format are available in the examples/ directory.*

 * NetPBM raw bitmap (P4)